crocoder-dev/web/apps/website/src/content/posts/vibe-coding-or-why-is-this-the-best-time-to-learn-coding.md

 ::enddetails

-The median experience level of all developers worldwide is currently around five years (probably closer to 6, because of my conservative math assumtions) and it won't change at least until 2030.
+The median experience level of all developers worldwide is currently around five years (probably closer to 6, because of my conservative math assumtions about both developer population growth and retirment rate) and it won't change at least until 2030.

 For the sake of this discussion, let’s assume that "vibe coding" is more common among newer developers—those who started coding professionally within the last six years.
 That would mean a significant portion of the new developer population relies heavily on LLMs, Copilot, or pure "vibe coding."